 Human persecution has played a large role in the decrease in the wildcat population.
 In the past, Scottish wildcats were often considered to be pests by gamekeepers and farmers and were killed.
-Persecution, habitat destruction and being hunted for their fur resulted in the elimination of wildcats from England and Wales in the 1800s.
+Persecution, habitat destruction, and being hunted for their fur resulted in the elimination of the animals from England and Wales in the 1800s.

 Why Does Hybridization Matter?

-Some people wonder why we need to worry about whether a cat seen in the wild areas of Scotland is a wildcat, a hybrid or a feral domestic cat.
+Some people wonder why we need to worry about whether a cat seen in the wild areas of Scotland is a wildcat, a hybrid, or a feral domestic cat.
 The Scottish wildcat is a protected animal, so it's beneficial for an animal to be classified as a wildcat.
-In addition, Scottish wildcats are genetically different from domestic cats.
-At the moment the wildcat gene pool is being diluted.
+In addition, wildcats are genetically different from domestic cats.
+At the moment the gene pool of the wild animal is being diluted.
 The animal's distinct genes are disappearing from the population and being replaced by domestic cat genes as hybridization occurs in generation after generation.
 We are losing diversity from the Earth.

 Wildcat Kittens in Captivity